 - Wall mounted systems – mainly known as mounted boilers, these condensing units are extremely convenient.
 It’s compact, smaller in size and can easily fit in a modular boiler space.

 - Floor boilers – These units are also known as standing boilers or floor mounted.
-The size is a little larger than the wall mounted systems and these can also produce more volume of hot water.
+The size is a little larger than the wall-mounted systems and these can also produce more volume of hot water.

 - Single circuit boilers – Single circuit means there is only one main feed via which the water comes in and goes out from the boiler.
 This type of heating is good but there is one risk, that if the system is not rightly balanced, then the heat is distributed unevenly depending on the circuit developed by the hot water.

 - Double circuit boilers – These boilers have two different pipelines.
-There is one pipe to take away the heated water away from the system and distribute heat to the property.
+There is one pipe to take the heated water away from the system and distribute heat to the property.
 Another pipeline brings water to the boiler for being reheated.
 These boilers are balanced and heat is distributed evenly throughout the property.

 Mechanics of a condensing boiler

-Condensing systems have inbuilt fans which are installed close to the heat exchanger and it also works with the speedometer.
+Condensing systems have inbuilt fans that are installed close to the heat exchanger and it also works with the speedometer.
 This is why the condensing systems have a closed combustion chamber which is joined to s coaxial flue from where the combustion gases are evolved.
 The fan speed can be controlled and this aids to maintain a balanced combustion ratio of gas and air.
 To reduce the loss of heat arising from flue gas, the heat exchanger must allow water vapour condensation.
-The condensation process is the highest when the surface of the heat exchanger is equal or just below dew point temperature.
+The condensation process is the highest when the surface of the heat exchanger is equal or just below the dew point temperature.
 For the boiler to work in the condensing mode, the coolant temperature that’s in the reserve loop must not be more than 57 degrees Celsius.
 If the coefficient of performance of a boiler is higher, the heating system temperature will be lower.
-A condensing boiler is more efficient if it is combined with underfloor heating (water-based) with 40 – 45 degrees Celsius temperature.
+A condensing boiler is more efficient if it is combined with underfloor heating (water-based) with 40 to 45 degrees Celsius temperature.
 You can improve the comfort level that your heating system gives by installing a condensing boiler, and it also reduces the consumption of gas by 15-20%.

 Buy the best boiler

 Are you worried about the carbon footprint?
 Condensing boiler is the solution.
 There are so many types of boilers; it becomes pretty difficult to decide which one you must buy.
 It’s wise to weigh the benefits before finally ordering.
 You get boilers online and there are so many websites that do a comparative study of the best boiler brands.
-It’s a big investment to buy a condensing boiler but its worth; it helps you to save money on energy bills in the long run.
+It’s a big investment to buy a condensing boiler but it’s worth it; it helps you to save money on energy bills in the long run.
 There are boiler and heating consultants who can also help you in case you are not sure which condensing boiler to buy.